oopsmonk/documentation/core/1.0/tutorials/java/transfer-iota-tokens.md

     transfers.add(Transaction);
     ```

-7. To create a transfer bundle from your `Transfers` object, pass it to the [`sendTransfer()`](https://github.com/iotaledger/iota-java/blob/dev/docs/iota-java/sendTransfer.md) method, which handles [tip selection](root://getting-started/0.1/network/tip-selection.md), [remote proof of work](root://getting-started/0.1/transactions/proof-of-work.md), and sending the bundle to the node
+7. To create a transfer bundle from your `Transfers` object, pass it to the [`sendTransfer()`](https://github.com/iotaledger/iota-java/blob/dev/docs/iota-java/sendTransfer.md) method, which handles [tip selection](root://getting-started/0.1/network/tip-selection.md), [remote proof of work](root://getting-started/0.1/transactions/proof-of-work.md), and sending the bundle to the IOTA node

     ```java
     try {